riastrad/cyberbspace/posts/2026/photopad.md

 ## Shifting Unicode

 We now have a list of numbers which can be used to move one Unicode pointer to another one.
 How can we do this in Go?
 Fortunately, Go is built with many helpful character encoding assumptions.
 Single characters are represented as "[runes](https://go.dev/ref/spec#Rune_literals)" which means that if we isolate a single character in a string it's trivial to identify its Unicode code point.
+We simply need to cast it to an `int` type.

 For encrypting the character, then, we can take the input text string and iterate over each character.
 To know how far to shift the code point, we match the index of the character in the string to the index of the pad we generated from the image.
-We need to be mindful that a given text might have more characters than our image has pixels, so we determine the pad index using modulus operator (what Go calls the "remainder" operator), i.e. a circular index.
+We need to be mindful that a given text might have more characters than our image has pixels, so we determine the pad index using the modulus operator (what Go calls the "remainder" operator), i.e. a circular index.

 ```go
 shiftIndex := charIx % len(pads)